Border guards have 'wide open' rights to search your smartphone, B.C. civil liberties group warns | CBC News

 "It's wide open.
 They're allowed to search anything and they're allowed to do that without suspicion or without a court order," she told CBC News.

-That doesn't necessarily mean they'll pore over every photo and email on your phone — CBSA training manuals say that anyone conducting a suspicionless search should only look at a file long enough to determine if it contains something illegal, according to the handbook.
+That doesn't necessarily mean they'll go over every photo and email on your phone — CBSA training manuals say anyone conducting a search without suspicion of wrongdoing should only look at a file long enough to determine if it contains something illegal, according to the handbook.

 If your phone or laptop contains sensitive information — like privileged legal documents or private medical files — the only sure way to protect it is to leave it at home, the handbook advises.